mooyah5/Mooyah5/README.md

 - Python

 ### Currently Learning
-- Improving JavaScript fundamentals
+- Basic - Improving JavaScript fundamentals
-- Algorithm with Python and JavaScript syntax
+- Algorithm -  with Python and JavaScript syntax
-- Node.js, Next, Express, MongoDB for backend understanding
+- BE Understanding - Node.js, Next, Express, MongoDB
-- SCSS, TypeScript, and other techniques for code readability and maintainability
+- Code Efficiency and Maintainability - SCSS, TypeScript, and other techniques

 </br>